MahmoudHegazi/Destructuring/README.md

 > [object Window
 ```

+How to solve it?

-We can refer to the undeclared variable in the destruction proecess
+1. We can refer to the undeclared variable in the destruction proecess

 ```javascript
 const circle = {